BitEU/BBC_UNIVAC/README.md

 ## GAMEPLAY NOTES

-**AUTHENTIC 1961 BEHAVIOR**
-The following characteristics match the original program:
+**GAMEPLAY CHARACTERISTICS**
-1. Home team completes the bottom of the 9th inning regardless of score
+1. Home team completes the bottom of the 9th inning regardless of score (authentic 1961 behavior)
-2. All pitchers perform equally (no individual effectiveness ratings)
+2. No pitcher effectiveness (all players bat, no pitching stats used)
 3. Defensive errors occur randomly (no fielding ratings)
 4. No substitutions permitted during game
 5. Games cannot be saved or loaded
+6. Player positions shown during selection are informational only

+---

+## HISTORICAL BACKGROUND

+The original BBC Baseball Simulation was a landmark achievement in early computer gaming.
+Created in 1961 by Paul R. Burgeson, the program showcased the potential of computers for sports simulation and entertainment.

+**THE ORIGINAL IBM 1620 VERSION**
+- Decimal-based architecture
+- 20,000 digits of memory
+- Hand-coded in machine language
+- Featured players from 1884-1953
+- Tested across 300+ simulated games

+**THIS VERSION**
+This modern recreation maintains the original simulation engine while featuring 100 current MLB players from the 2025 season.
+The core algorithms, probability systems, and gameplay mechanics remain faithful to Burgeson's 1961 design.

 ---